solliancenet/tech-immersion-data-ai/day1-exp3/README.md

 ![Diagram of the native RESTORE from URL capability.](media/sql-mi-native-restore.png "Native RESTORE")

-1. Open **SQL Server Management Studio 17** (SSMS) from the Microsoft SQL Server Tools 17 folder in the Windows Start menu and connect to your SQL MI database.
+1. Open **Microsoft SQL Server Management Studio 18** (SSMS) from the Microsoft SQL Server Tools 18 folder in the Windows Start menu and connect to your SQL MI database.
 On the connection dialog enter the following:

    - **Server name**: Enter the name of the shared SQL MI server, **`tech-immersion-sqlmi-shared.521f7783692d.database.windows.net`**.
    - **Authentication**: Select **SQL Server Authentication**.